Spiritual Life Personal Life Calculators for Density Altitude and Engine Performance

 I bought a synthesizer so that I could learn to play Pachelbel's Canon just like George Winston.
 Oooops.
 That's a bit more difficult than it sounds.
 Never did learn to play that silly synthesizer.

-My favorite guitar is my Guild D-50 six string acoustic.
+For many years my favorite guitar has been my Guild D-50 six string acoustic.
 I bought it new in about 1976 and have never had any other guitar that sounds so good or fits my hand so well.

 Sharon, my ex, bought me my first guitar, a Harmony six string, long, long ago.
+Probably in the late 1960's.
 I still have it, and play it occasionally.
-Randy Stockwell recommended it as a good guitar for a beginner, and it certainly has been.
+My hometown musical wizard Randy Stockwell recommended it as a good guitar for a beginner, and it certainly has been.

 Over the years, I bought several other guitars, mostly to get a new sound so that my same old songs would sound new.
 Each time I bought a new guitar, it would fool me for a while, and sound like something new.
 But eventually I would realize that I really just needed to learn some new technique and would go back to my good old Guild D-50.

 My brain gets too full of tunings and intervals, so I cheat.
 I restring my mandolin and tune it like a little bitty guitar.
-Then I can find the chords, but that does of course give it a bit of an unusual sound.
+I think it was an article by studio musician Tommy Tedesco that gave me the idea.
+That way, I can find the chords, but that does of course give it a bit of an unusual sound.
 Mostly I play my guitars in standard tuning, although I occasionally play with open G and open E tuning on my six string guitars, and also use open B flat and open C on my 12 string.

 In May 2000 I traded in my beautiful old National steel guitar (serial number S5079 manufactured in 1934) for a shiny new Guild JF-55 12 string.
-This new Guild JF-55 is simply the sweetest sounding 12 string guitar that I have ever heard... it just sounds like velvet, it is very evenly balanced with full rich bass and bright clear highs.
-I love it.... but the bridge has come loose and had to be re-glued twice.
+This new Guild JF-55 is simply the sweetest sounding 12 string guitar that I've ever heard... very evenly balanced with full rich jumbo-body bass and bright clear highs.
+I love it.

 Acoustic Guitars: